smartpricing/traceflow-sdk/README.md

 1. **Use the singleton pattern** - Initialize once with `initializeTraceFlow()`, use everywhere with `getTraceFlow()`
 2. **Use auto-increment** for steps when possible - it's simpler and less error-prone
 3. **Add detailed logging** - helps with debugging and monitoring
-4. **Use metadata and tags** - facilitates filtering and job analysis
+4. **Use metadata and tags** - facilitates filtering and trace analysis
 5. **Always handle errors** - use `fail()` and `failStep()` appropriately
 6. **Reuse Kafka connections** - the singleton pattern handles this automatically
 7. **Close connections** - call `disconnect()` on application shutdown